LouiZz04/2D-Games/pong with Q-Learning/README.md

 # Pong with Q-Learning

+Train agent using state - action method, where state is 1, 0 or -1 representing if the player is above, same level or below the ball's y-coordinate.
+Action represents a string, either moving "UP", "DOWN", or "NOTHING".

+For each `q[state, action]` a q-value or reward is saved for this event.

-Train agent by playing against itself for n rounds, then play against it.
+The agent plays against itself for n rounds, then the Human gets to play against it.

 ## Installation